project-jam/jamutilities/README.md

 # Invite

-But yeah, it's still on work, but you can inv it using the [global inv](https://discord.com/oauth2/authorize?client_id=1299803479308767355) or the [guild one as we call it, it's the server one](https://discord.com/oauth2/authorize?client_id=1299803479308767355&permissions=8&integration_type=0&scope=bot+applications.commands)
+But yeah, it's still on progress (currently probably 25%), but you can inv it using the [global inv](https://discord.com/oauth2/authorize?client_id=1299803479308767355) or the [guild one as we call it, it's the server one](https://discord.com/oauth2/authorize?client_id=1299803479308767355&permissions=8&integration_type=0&scope=bot+applications.commands)